samiabat/Flutter-MobileApp-Job-Vacancy/README.md

 	1, Allow the organization to post the job.
 CRUD operation: create job ["POST"], read jobs ["GET"], update job ["PUT"] and delete job ["DELETE"]
 	2, Allow the jobseekers to view jobs, follow the organization so that they get the job posted by that organization, unfollow organization.
-CRUD operation: follow the company ["POST"],  view jobs ["GET"],  unfolllow the company ["DELETE"] and update the profile of the jobseeker ["UPDATE"]
+CRUD operation: follow the organization ["POST"],  view jobs ["GET"],  unfolllow the organization ["DELETE"] and update the profile of the jobseeker ["UPDATE"]
 </pre>